 Things need to change.
 I’ve never believed anything differently.

-I just don’t agree with the method of changing them.
+I just don’t agree with our current method of changing them.

-I believed our current process, while imperfect, is the closest to perfection there is.
-I still believe that that is true, but even at being the greatest the world offers, it’s not enough, its failing, We need to innovate our methods before it’s too late.
+I believed our current process, while imperfect, iwasthe closest to perfection there is.
+I still believe that that is true, but even in being the greatest the world offers, it’s not enough, its failing, We’re settling for too little.
+We need to innovate our methods before it’s too late.

 I believe that when a person is experiencing trauma, the mind resorts back to a primitive state, relying on primitive methods of managing the threat.
 Thus invoking, hyper vigilance, quick decision making and other sensations resulting in the variations of “fight or flight” experienced when in this state of mind.
 But, I also believe that it is the entire mind that goes back, not just a specified cortex.
 In doing so, our minds are unintentionally absorbing the world around us as through the eyes of a child learning about it for the first time.
 I believe we are getting re-taught what is; in what we are hearing people say, what we’re seeing, what we’re feeling, etc.